-AGED Minor Program Change Justification
+AGED Concentration Program Change Justification

-Changes to the AGED minor are necessary in order to align with the changes being made in the AGED concentration, which provide our students with a more rounded education in relation to holistically managing an agricultural education program.
+Changes to the AGED concentration degree plan are necessary in order to provide our students with a more rounded education in relation to holistically managing an agricultural education program.
 Changes would allow additional instruction in the areas of managing youth organizations and supervising experiential learning outside of a classroom through an expanded AGED 4233 Program Development course.
 These are areas in which recent graduates have indicated we need to provide additional instruction.
 The removal of the AGED 4113 URISE course is necessary because it does not teach skills that are highly sought after by students in our program.
 The removal of the AGED 3111 Student Management course is necessary because it is repetitive in the concepts taught.
 Most of the competencies taught in AGED 3111 are also taught in other AGED courses.
 Any AGED 3111 not covered in other courses can be integrated in the expanded AGED 4213 Teachers as Professionals course.
 Teachers as Professionals should be expanded to 3 hours to balance credits in the last semester and to provide additional contact time to teach competencies in this area.
 Currently, the AGED program needs improvement in teacher professionalism TESS standards.
 4 credits removed from AGED 4113 and AGED 3111 will be replaced with 4 credits by expanding AGED 4231 to 4233 and AGED 4211 to 4213, adding 2 hours for each course.